simulogics/airlinesim-docs/content/docs/about/concept.md

 It's not all about competition, though: From forming alliances to signing interline agreements and leasing out aircraft – in AirlineSim, you have many ways of interacting with other players and forming connections that last.

 Ready to dive right in?
-Check out our tutorial to get your new airline up and running in no time!
+Check out our [Beginner's Guide]({{< relref "docs/beginners-guide/introduction/index.md" >}}) to get your new airline up and running in no time!